Commonly asked questions on the legal issues relating to temporary and agency workers

-The main statutory protection for part-time workers is contained in the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 (SI 2000/1551).
-These Regulations implemented the provisions of the Part-time Work Directive (97/81/EC) into the UK.
+The main statutory protection for part-time workers is contained in the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000).

 Other legislation includes:

 - The Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 (Amendment) Regulations 2002 (SI 2002/2035)

 - The Equality Act 2010

 The sex discrimination and equal pay provisions of the Equality Act 2010 are sometimes applicable to part-time workers, who may be able to allege that they are being subjected to indirect sex discrimination and/or pay discrimination.
 This legislation has been relied on for successful pay and pension claims by groups of female part-time workers.

 Article 141 of the EU Treaty of Rome gives men and women the right to equal pay for work of equal value and EU Directives requiring men and women to receive equal pay for equal work have had some influence in UK cases not fully covered by domestic legislation.

 Because some of the rules requiring part-time workers to be treated equally are EU-derived, there is a risk that the rights of part-time and agency workers may be diluted following the UK’s departure from the EU.
 However, removing part-time workers’ rights would not be popular and sex discrimination, unfair dismissal, and equal pay laws are intertwined with protection for part-timers, so it would be legally difficult to remove protection for part-time workers in isolation.